Military band: Philippines

 The military band tradition in the Philippines is modeled primarily on the traditions of military bands of the United States and Spain since it was their respective armed forces that brought the Western march and military band tradition to the islands.

 The Philippine Army Band is the main military band of the Philippine Army, and the seniormost marching band of the Armed Forces of the Philippines (AFP).
 It was founded as the Philippine Constabulary Band in the early 1900s, and was eventually reorganized into the Philippine Army Orchestra, and then the Philippine Army Headquarters Band.
 Currently, the Philippine Army Band is composed of 74 musicians who are under the leadership of Captain Ronel A. Rabot.
 It is an army service support unit, so, therefore, it is under the administrative command of the Philippine Army Reserve Command.
 The Philippine Marine Corps Drum and Bugle Team (MDBT) is the prime musical unit of the Philippine Marine Corps and the only Drum and Bugle Corps in the entire AFP.
-It is inspired by the United States Marine Drum and Bugle Corps and is based at Rudiardo Brown Marine Barracks in Makati.
-The Presidential Security Group, the Philippine Navy, and the Philippine Air Force also maintain their own marching bands, as well as the paramilitary Philippine Coast Guard under the Department of Transportation.
+It is inspired by the United States Marine Drum and Bugle Corps and is based at Rudiardo Brown Marine Barracks in Taguig.
+The Presidential Security Command, the Philippine Navy, and the Philippine Air Force also maintain their own marching bands, as well as the paramilitary Philippine Coast Guard under the Department of Transportation.
 In addition the General Headquarters Band of the Armed Forces, based in Quezon City, is the official band of the Armed Forces and serves as protocol band for the Secretary of National Defense.
 The GHQ Band was established in the 1950s to provide the Armed Forces with a separate band of its own drawn from personnel from all branches of the armed forces.

 As a general rule bandsmen wear the service dress, duty or combat dress uniform of their service branch.
-Enlisted personnel of the Philippine Military Academy Band use American style enlisted rank insignia in their service blues.
-The Philippine Army Band, assigned to the Escort and Security Battalion, wears the unit's First Republic styled rayadillo uniforms with straw hats with the drum major wearing a pith helmet, with similar uniforms worn by the PSG Band.
+Enlisted personnel of the Philippine Military Academy Band use American style enlisted rank insignia in their service dark blues, worn with either the peaked cap or the shako with black hackle.
+The Philippine Army Band, assigned to the Escort and Security Battalion, wears the unit's First Republic styled rayadillo uniforms with straw tricorne-style hats with the drum major wearing a pith helmet, with similar uniforms worn by the PSC Band.